Contradictory Beauty, Carsten Becker‘s Photo Series Agfacolor, by Philipp Hindahl

 In the Federal Republic of Germany, not many color photos from that time have remained in the collective memory – short of a few exceptions, such as the pictures of Hitler at Obersalzberg taken by Walter Frentz, who had begun his career as a cameraman working for director Leni Riefenstahl.
-Color film processes, however, had been around for some time at that point.
-Cinematic experiments with the new technology had already been conducted prior to World War I, but German cinemas were not showing color films until the late 1930s when they were introduced as both an escapist pleasure for the Germans and as a demonstration of German achievement for foreign countries.⁵
+Technicolor film processes, however, had been around for some time at that point.
+Cinematic experiments with the new technology had already been conducted prior to World War I, but German cinemas did not show color films until the late 1930s, when they were introduced as both an escapist pleasure for the Germans and as a demonstration of German achievement for foreign countries.⁵

-The “war reporters” (“Kriegsberichter”) had been taking color photos before that.
-However, 35 mm color photography was yet a relatively new development on the mass market.
+The “war reporters” (“Kriegsberichter”) had already been taking color photos before that time.
+However, 35 mm color photography was, as yet, a relatively new development on the mass market.
 In the mid-1930s, the USA brought out Kodakchrome, and Agfa produced color films for German consumers.

 Some of the pictures from which Becker takes his sections are strangely indeterminate, they seem familiar, like old holiday photos.
-They show idyllic landscapes, a soldier pees by the side of the road, the film reporter Horst Grund is seated at his desk in the middle of a meadow.
-These pictures are snapshots by war reporters using the new Agfacolor films, including all the coincidences not permitted in official propaganda.
+They show idyllic landscapes, a Landser soldier urinates by the side of the road, the film reporter Horst Grund is seated at his desk in the middle of a meadow.
+These pictures are snapshots by war reporters using the new Agfacolor film, including all the irregularities not permitted in official propaganda.